sushain97/web2fs-notepad/README.md

 ## Installation

-In order of increasing complexity,
+These are roughly in order of increasing complexity where both Docker and the artifact download produce production installations by default.

 ### Docker